Leading a Purposeful Life

 My life became adventurous.
 Since I was a kid, I was among the students who would spend so much time on books and little in outdoor activities.
 However, when I arrived in South Korea, all that changed.
 I had nice and lovely co-workers as well as some parent who always made numerous invitations to me to attend places, go for parties etc. They ensured that I became outgoing.
 During my holidays, I would team up with my coworkers or friends and visit places like Thailand and Tokyo.

 There are times that I would accompany students for outdoor activities and all this brought a new chapter into my life.
-I even suggested them to try out this new nutritional therapy program, to keep them healthy, energetic, and feeling fabulous.
+I even suggested them to try out a new nutritional therapy program, to keep them healthy, energetic, and feeling fabulous.

 Life With a Purpose: